40 Valuable Worldschooling Resources for Families

 Curriculum-based worldschooling resources

-This first set of worldschooling resources covers curriculum-based resources that you and your family can use while worldschooling.
+This next set of worldschooling resources covers curriculum-based resources that you and your family can use while worldschooling.
 If you’re a family that travels often, or even if you’re stationary and want an academic supplement, these resources are excellent for covering the educational fundamentals: math, reading, writing, and history.

-1. Khan Academy
+6. Khan Academy

 Khan Academy is a free educational resource that offers courses that learners can take at their own pace.
 Subjects range from math to the humanities.